 Staff demonstrated a good awareness of RIDDOR (The reporting of injuries diseases and dangerous occurrences regulations).
-The practice had an incident reporting system in place when something went wrong; this system also included the reporting of minor injuries to patients and staff.
-The practice reported that there were three incidents during 2016 that required investigation.
+The practice had an incident reporting system in place when something went wrong; this system also included the reporting of minor injuries/accidents to patients and staff.
+There had been four incidents to date that required investigation.
 The records we saw demonstrated that the reporting forms were completed in full with details of how the incidents could be prevented in future.

 The practice received national patient safety alerts such as those issued by the Medicines and Healthcare Regulatory Authority (MHRA).

-Where relevant these incidents were sent to all members of staff by the principal dentiist.
-Staff could explain that relevant alerts would also be discussed during staff meetings to facilitate shared learning these meetings occurred every month.
+Where relevant this information was sent to all members of staff by the principal dentist.
+Staff explained that relevant alerts would also be discussed during staff meetings to facilitate shared learning these meetings occurred every month.
 Minutes from practice meetings confirmed this.